Skip to main content

 paw balm in peach

-If you’ve had your eye out for a no-muss no-fuss dog paw balm that will protect your pup while still allowing you both to enjoy a summer of outdoor adventures, look no further than Bond Vet’s natural balm with Vitamin E. Using minimal ingredients, this balm does exactly what it claims to do, which is to soothe, soften skin, and seal in moisture.
+If you’ve had your eye out for a dog paw balm that will protect your pup while still allowing you both to enjoy a summer of outdoor adventures, look no further than Bond Vet’s natural balm with vitamin E. This balm does exactly what it claims to do, which is to soothe, soften skin, and seal in moisture.
 “For the most part, dogs have healthy paws that do not need anything applied to them for walks or hikes,” Dr. Warnes clarifies.
-“I always recommend owners check their dog’s paws after a walk or hike for foreign objects such as grass awns, and to wipe the paws off with a wet wipe to remove any excess allergens that collect.”
+“I always recommend owners check their dog’s paws after a walk or hike for foreign objects, such as grass awns, and to wipe the paws off with a wet wipe to remove any excess allergens that collect.”

 It’s important to cover all of your bases to prevent infection and discomfort in your pup’s feet.
 The best defense is a good offense.

-Created by renowned veterinary clinic Bond Vet, this dog paw balm is formulated with only five ingredients that are all non-toxic, so they’re safe to ingest and will help you and your dog stay on the move.
+This dog paw balm is formulated with only five ingredients that are all non-toxic, so they’re safe to ingest and will help you and your dog stay on the move.
 So, if you’re planning on doing a lot of outdoor activities this summer, you can rest assured that you’re both covered.
 According to Dr. Iovino, the best way to use paw balms is with “dogs who are covering a lot of territory, like in the summer — hiking, rugged terrain — it can help to keep their really thick paw pads from drying out or callusing.
 Dogs who are doing a ton of pavement walking in cities, too.
 They tend to wear down their paws.”
-With the healing and coating elements of beeswax and Vitamin E at work, this natural balm is a great pick overall.
+With the healing and coating elements of beeswax and vitamin E at work, this natural balm is a great pick overall.

 paw soother balm for dogs

 In terms of application, Dr. Iovino suggests “dabbing it on lightly in a reasonable way — that way they aren’t eating it.
 I wouldn’t lather paw pads with all this waxy stuff.”
-No matter if your pup is prone to licking, all Natural Dog Company products are 100 percent natural, safe and edible.
-It’s even stated that they’ll still work even if the products are mostly licked off.
+Even if your pup is prone to licking, all Natural Dog Company products are 100 percent natural, safe, and edible.
 It’s important to note that the Paw Soother works to treat paws, while the company’s PawTection helps prevent damage.

 musher's secret paw balm in blue

 There’s a reason Musher’s is so renowned.
 Originally created to resist the Canadian winter subzero temperatures, ice, and snow for dog sledders (hence, the name), the dog paw balm has become a saving grace for pups from all regions — especially those living in climates with both hot and cold extremes.
-Dr. Warnes notes that when it comes to our dogs it’s “important to avoid things that will cause damage to the pads like extreme heat (especially now with our heat waves), cold, and rough terrain.”
-During heat waves, the sidewalk can reach extreme temperatures so she recommends that in addition to using paw balm, “dogs only be walked very early and late, for a very short amount of time.”
+Dr. Warnes notes that when it comes to our dogs it’s “important to avoid things that will cause damage to the pads, like extreme heat, cold, and rough terrain.”
+During heat waves, the sidewalk can reach extreme temperatures so she recommends that in addition to using paw balm “dogs only be walked very early and late, for a very short amount of time.”

-While summer temperatures are on the rise, this balm is just as effective at protecting paw pads from salt and other chemicals used to melt snow on city sidewalks.
+During the steamy summer months, this balm is just as effective at protecting paw pads from salt and other chemicals used to melt snow on city sidewalks.
 “Avoid rocky beaches, hot pavement, and ice.
-A major cause of injured paws is salt thrown on the ground after a snow,” cautions Dr. Warnes.
+A major cause of injured paws is salt thrown on the ground after a snow,” Dr. Warnes cautions.
 Musher’s uses a moisturizing blend of 100 percent pure natural waxes, including white and yellow beeswax and vitamin E, and coats your pup’s paws.
 The balm creates a protective barrier while still allowing their skin to breathe.
 Plus, it uses a non-toxic formula so if your dog tends to lick, they can still use this balm for protection from the elements.

 the paw balm with dog logo